-Russia-linked firm 'paid Trump lawyer'
+Firm linked to Russian 'paid Trump lawyer'

-Trump lawyer Michael Cohen 'paid by Russia-linked firm'
+Trump lawyer Michael Cohen 'paid by firm linked to Russian'

-Mr Cohen also paid a porn star who says she had an affair with Mr Trump.
+Last month the FBI seized papers from Mr Cohen's office following a request from Special Counsel Robert Mueller, who is investigating suspected Russian meddling in the 2016 election.

-The actress's lawyer first revealed the payments in a tweet on Tuesday.
+Mr Cohen's company, Essential Consultants LLC, last year received half a million dollars from Columbus Nova, a New York-based investment company affiliated with a firm controlled by Russian oligarch Viktor Vekselberg, according to the New York Times.

-Mr Cohen's company, Essential Consultants LLC, last year received half a million dollars from Columbus Nova, a New York-based investment company that has financial ties to a firm controlled by Russian oligarch Viktor Vekselberg, according to the New York Times.
+The Associated Press also said it had reviewed financial documents that appeared to support the claims first made by Ms Daniels' lawyer, Michael Avenatti, in a memo posted online that described details of payments but did not provide a source.

-A lawyer for Columbus Nova said late on Tuesday that the payment was a consulting fee and had nothing to do with Mr Vekselberg.
+A lawyer for Columbus Nova said late on Tuesday that the payment to Essential Consultants was a business consulting fee related to potential investments and had nothing to do with Mr Vekselberg.

-Michael Avenatti, the lawyer for adult film actress Stormy Daniels, first posted the revelations on Twitter.
+"Reports today that Viktor Vekselberg used Columbus Nova as a conduit for payments to Michael Cohen are false.
+The claim that Viktor Vekselberg was involved in or provided any funding for Columbus Nova's engagement of Michael Cohen is patently untrue," Richard Owens said in a statement.

 Ms Daniels, whose real name is Stephanie Clifford, alleges she had a sexual relationship with Mr Trump in 2006 - a claim the president has denied.